-Asking for help can feel an incredibly big step, especially something that seems as private as infertility, but I know from experience it could also totally change your life.
+Asking for help can feel an incredibly big step, especially something that seems as private as making a family or dealing with the unique quirks it brings, but I know from experience it could also totally change your life.
 Sharing a problem, or even just a bundle of feelings that are filling up your head, can feel like a weight lifted.
 It can help clear your mind to make way for new beginnings.
 If you feel ready to ask there are many options out there

 If you have any to add to the list, I would love for you to let me know